ArnoldEsquivel/Reto-Tecnico-Login/README.md

-El proyecto esta creado en un monorepo para facilitar el manejo tando de back como front.
+The project is created in a monorepo to facilitate handling both back and front.
-Se usa la dependencia de npm nom-run-all para ejecutar ambos servicios en la misma terminal.
+The npm dependency nom-run-all is used to run both services in the same terminal.

-Instalacion del Proyecto:
+Project Installation:

-Clonar de este repositiorio:
+Clone this repository:
   - git clone https://github.com/ArnoldEsquivel/Reto-Tecnico-Login.git

-Instalar dependencias:
+Install dependencies:
   - Back
     - npm i